When Oakland Police Chief Howard Jordan brands someone as one of the four most wanted criminals in the city, he better have justification.

 The city faces a civil rights lawsuit, alleging defamation and violation of due process, filed by a man whom Jordan in February 2012 asked the public to help catch.
 At first police said Chau Van was wanted for a gang shooting.

 According to his lawsuit, Van learned he was being sought after friends and family saw his picture on television.
-After he turned himself in, Jordan boasted of the
+After he turned himself in, Jordan boasted of the arrest, but police then said Van was wanted for a baseball-bat beating.

 Van was released from jail three days later.
 Police said they had more work to do on the case.
 He was never charged.